Seven Bends State Park: What to Know Before You Go

 From here on, the trail is basically a mowed section of grass through a large field.
 It’s quite scenic, but not much of a hiking trail, if you expect more dirt and rocks.

-At the .7-mile mark, you reach the end of the trail (it loops around at the end), so simply re-trace your steps back to the parking lot.
+At the 0.7-mile mark, you reach the end of the trail (it loops around at the end), so simply re-trace your steps back to the parking lot.

 Wrap-Up Notes

-This is a very nice park in Virginia’s Shenandoah Valley, but still very new.
-There is no visitor center, campground or ranger station.
+This is a very nice park in Virginia’s Shenandoah Valley, but it still feels very new.
+There is no visitor center, gift shop or ranger station.